luAr26/reusable-weather-component/README.md

-# Angular 2 starter project with Bootstrap 4
+# Angular 2 reusable weather widget

 In the app/weather-widget folder create a `constants` folder.